kpq/nyu-data-journalism-2014/classes/lester-freamon/index.md

 - General thoughts on project pitches: think small + manageable
 - Project requirements and [a look forward](../projects/)
-- Sarah, Cayleigh, & Kristin are leading a discussion on [TKTKTKT](http://www.google.com)
+- Sarah, Cayleigh, & Kristin are leading a discussion on [drug labels](http://projects.propublica.org/drug-labels/)
 - When things are [broken](http://jigsaw.w3.org/css-validator/).

 ##Part 1: Data in the real world